pololu/pololu-3pi-plus-32u4-arduino-library/README.md

 * [USBPause](https://github.com/pololu/usb-pause-arduino)

 You can use these libraries in your sketch automatically without any extra installation steps and without needing to add any extra `#include` lines to your sketch.
-The only `#include` line needed to access all features of this library are:
+The only `#include` line needed to access all features of this library is:

 ~~~{.cpp}
 #include <Pololu3piPlus32U4.h>